wireframe-framework/site-wireframe-boilerplate/README.md

 *Other requirements, such as ProcessWire modules, are installed with Composer.*

+### Notes about composer.json require order

+In case you're wondering why we have two ProcessWire Composer installers required – hari/pw-module and wireframe-framework/processwire-composer-installer – there's actually a good reason for this, even if it's a bit of a hack.
+First of all, here's how Composer install order works:

+* Composer doesn't let us define package install order, but it prioritizes Composer installers.
+* If multiple installers compete for one package, the installer installed or loaded later wins.

+Since this project depends on the ability of wireframe-framework/processwire-composer-installer to install packages via the site directory, we're telling Composer it that we need both installers – and because the one we actually need gets installed later, it overrides the first one, even for packages that define that one as a dependency.

+Additionally we're specifying ProcessWire itself as one of our requirements.
+We don't really need it (as a requirement) but this forces Composer to always install it before this project, which in turn makes it easier for other projects to install both ProcessWire and the Wireframe boilerplate together without messing up the install order.

+*Note: feel free to remove the ProcessWire requirement – that won't break anything.
+If you remove or alter the installer requirements, on the other hand, you may not be able to install modules from the site directory anymore.*

 ## How to install

 1. Obtain a fresh copy of ProcessWire 3.0.112 or newer and upload/unzip it on your server.